providing animal chiropractic and consultation services with integrity in colorado

 • Performance animals (AKC, flyball, agility, herding, protection/police, racing, cutting, jumping, dressage, endurance), aging animals, breeding animals or just your wonderful family animal!

-How do I prepare for my animals first chiropractic appointment?
+How do I prepare for my animals first appointment?

 Step 1 -- Fill out your new patient questionnaire.

-• Dr. Bacon is so excited to work with you and your animals.
-Please head to the CLIENT FORMS tab found on this website to fill out the appropriate questionnaire prior to your appointment.
-This lets Dr. Bacon learn more about you and your animal(s) as well as start the medical records to save time at the in-person appointment, which is especially true for areas of no Wi-Fi/cell service.
+• Please head to the CLIENT FORMS tab found on this website to fill out the appropriate questionnaire prior to your appointment.
+This lets Dr. Bacon learn more about you and your animal(s) as well as start the medical records to save time at the in-person appointment.
+There is also a liability waiver to initiate treatment.
+This can be either printed and brought to the appointment, or downloaded, digitally filled out, and sent via email to medicineinmotionvet@gmail.com

-• If you work with a primary veterinarian, it is beneficial to touch base with them to talk about any concerns they might have with your animal receiving chiropractic care.
+• If you work with a primary veterinarian, it is beneficial to touch base with them to talk about any concerns they might have with your animal receiving chiropractic or acupuncture care.
 If your animal has received radiographs of particular areas that indicate significant problems, forwarding images or the radiograph interpretation to Dr. Bacon will help her to work in these areas.
+Images are often best forwarded to gmail, so please request that information if needed.

 Additional Considerations